gugaiz/historical-bank-ruby/README.md

 We've implemented 2 layers of caching in order to obliterate latency!
 First layer is memory (instance variable in the bank object), and second is Redis.
 If desired rate is not found in memory, the bank tries to look it up in Redis.
-If that fails too, a request to OER is made.
+If that fails too, a request to Fixer is made.

-When we fetch rates from OER, they are cached in Redis and memory too.
+When we fetch rates from Fixer, they are cached in Redis and memory too.
 Similarly, when the rate is found in Redis, it is again cached in memory.

 <p align="center">